How to make academic writing more readable with layout

 1. Use Subheadings

-How do I write a good subheading?
+How do I write good subheadings?

 - Pose a question that the subsection will answer (“Why is Cheating More Prevalent in Large, Anonymous Classrooms?”)